 Before we continue, let’s explain the differences between a scenario and a simulation in Gatling terminology:

-The above load simulation will simply run our scenario with a single user, which is a useful default to have in place when creating and debugging your Gatling script.
-When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this block appropriately as seen later on in this article.
+The load simulation above will simply run our scenario with a single user.
+It is a useful default to have in place when creating and debugging your Gatling script.
+When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this setup block appropriately as seen later on in this article.

 With this basic script in place, let’s move on to our next tip: